-Amendments to Revised Uniform Law on Notarial Acts, including a new Section 14A on remote notarization, were approved by the ULC in 2018, resulting in RULONA (2018).
-If a state has already adopted RULONA, it will update to the current version by enacting new subsection 4(c), new Section 14A, and new subsection 20(c).
-If a state has not previously enacted RULONA, it should enact RULONA (2018).
+Amendments to the Revised Uniform Law on Notarial Acts, including a new Section 14A on remote notarization, were approved by the ULC in 2018, resulting in RULONA (2018).
+The ULC approved further amendments to the uniform act in 2021 to accommodate remote ink notarization and to establish that a notary may administer an oath or affirmation remotely via communication technology.
+If a state has already adopted RULONA (2010), it will update to the current version by enacting new subsection 4(c), new Section 14A, and new subsection 20(c).
+If a state has not previously enacted a version of this uniform act, it should enact the 2021 version.

-RULONA (2018) was prepared in response to a rapidly emerging trend among the states to authorize the performance of notarial acts by means of audio-visual technology.
+This Act was prepared in response to a rapidly emerging trend among the states to authorize the performance of notarial acts by means of audio-visual technology.
 Traditionally, an individual has been required to physically appear before a notary public.
 In recent years, technology and commercially available identification services have made it possible to perform notarial acts for persons who are not in the physical presence of a notary public.
-RULONA (2018) authorizes remote notarization without geographic limits on the location of the signer.
+This Act authorizes remote notarization without geographic limits on the location of the signer.

-RULONA (2018) updates RULONA (2010) by authorizing a notary public to perform notarial acts for remotely located individuals using communication and identity-proofing technology provided its requirements have been fulfilled.
+This Act updates earlier versions by authorizing a notary public to perform notarial acts for remotely located individuals using communication and identity-proofing technology provided its requirements have been fulfilled.
 The new provisions:

-- Provide that an individual may appear before a notary public by means of communication technology and thereby comply with the provisions of RULONA Section 6 calling for appearance before a notary public (Section 14A (b)). - Define communication technology as any means or process that allows a notary public and a remotely located individual to communicate with each other simultaneously (Section 14A (1)(A)).
-Specific technology is not identified in the amendment. - Specify the means by which a notary public must identify a remotely located individual (Section 14A (c)(1)).
-This includes personal knowledge of the identity of the individual, and evidence of the identity of the remotely located individual by oath or affirmation from a credible witness. - Permit a notary public to identify a remotely located individual by at least two different types of identity-proofing processes or services (Section 14A (c)(1)(C)).
-This may include having a remote individual answer questions for which there is a high probability that only the true individual would be able to answer correctly, or using biometric identification technology or credential analysis.
+- Provide that an individual may appear before a notary public by means of communication technology and thereby comply with the provisions of Section 6 calling for appearance before a notary public (Section 14A(b)). - Define communication technology as any means or process that allows a notary public and a remotely located individual to communicate with each other simultaneously (Section 14A(a)(1)(A)).
+Specific technology is not identified in the amendment. - Specify the means by which a notary public must identify a remotely located individual (Section 14A(c)(1)).
+This includes personal knowledge of the identity of the individual, and evidence of the identity of the remotely located individual by oath or affirmation from a credible witness.